arufahc/negicc/README.md

 # Introduction

-An ICC profile alone is insufficient to gurantee consistency from frame to frame.
-You need good color separation from the captured images in the physical department.
+Typical color negative conversion software operates in sRGB colorspace.
+However color negative is a medium for recording color information in terms of dye density.
+The density of the dyes is designed to be extracted with Status M densitometry and is not under D50 or 5000K light.
+The first step of scanning film with a digital camera is to produce response that resembles Status M densitometry with good sepearation between the channels.
 I created a [guide](https://docs.google.com/document/d/1NsfFPx5c7kxNRUhuGQBKRNnaN0c52SjLsZsyhLCj3OE/edit?usp=sharing) with detailed steps.
-An older [document](https://docs.google.com/document/d/1OrmYLJbnluGod663s_0ZrWyX9wF_R-uxLu4libq2c2U/edit#heading=h.g6xkp75rwj2t) has more details of the research I have done.

-After good color separation is archived we can apply an ICC profile to the captured linear images to map to a well known color space.
-In the case of ICC it is CIE XYZ chromatically adapted to D50 illuminant.
-This allows the image with this profile to be mapped to other color space for further editting.
+The first step of conversion is then to map the linear RGB sensor response to produce linear density response with good separation.
+Assuming a good physical setup this is done by applying a conversion matrix.

+The next step of the algorithm is to map the density response to predict the RGB response as recorded by the film.
+Last step is to convert to the CIE XYZ colorspace.
+These two steps can be encoded as a ICC profie.

 ![IT8 used for profiling](samples/it8.png)